-Adjacent to these houses are two towering rocks at whose base there are dug-out caves that used to house the slaves.
+Adjacent to these houses is two towering rocks at whose base there are dug-out caves that used to house the slaves.
 However, unlike the slave trader’s houses which were spacious and well ventilated, I hardly found a thing to admire about the caves.

 It appears like more emphasis was put on digging them horizontally inwards than vertically, just like coal mines.
 Their height is about three feet high meaning the occupants (the slaves) could only get inside by crawling on their bellies.
 The cave was always jammed to capacity because accommodation was not enough for the hundreds of slaves who were held hostage here.

 Oringa explained that from time to time, the slaves would be assembled at the fort’s sloppy compound where the beautiful, healthy, and muscular ones would be separated from the ugly, sick, weak and skinny.